filecoin-project/specs/data-structures.md

 	// Messages is the set of messages included in this block.
 This field is the Cid
 	// of the root of a sharray of Messages.
 	Messages Cid

+	// BLSAggregate is an aggregated BLS signature for all the messages in this block that
+	// were signed using BLS signatures
+	BLSAggregate Signature

 	// MessageReceipts is a set of receipts matching to the sending of the `Messages`.
 	// This field is the Cid of the root of a sharray of MessageReceipts.